icgc-dcc/dcc-docs/docs/download/icgc-get.md

 | `--logfile`       | Path to log file                                     |
 | `--verbose` `-v`  | Flag that increases tool verbosity                   |
 | `-d`, `--docker`  | Boolean option whether to use in docker or not|

+***Please note***: if configured to use Docker (with `docker: True` in the configuration file), it may take a few minutes when *first time* invoking an icgc-get command while the icgc-get Docker image is being pulled.

 ### Configure Command